Regulation B1: Student Discipline

 (j) impersonation of others or allowing another to impersonate you, within or outside the University, in connection with academic attainments, attendance monitoring, or visa checking points;

 (k) theft, fraud, misapplication of or gross negligence in connection with funds or property of any kind;

-(l) offences against the criminal law, where these offences either involve other students, raise concerns regarding the safety or well-being of members of the University community, or directly affect the interests or reputation of the University;
+(l) criminal convictions where these either involve other students, raise concerns regarding the safety or well-being of members of the University community, or directly affect the interests or reputation of the University;

 (m) failure to declare a relevant criminal conviction or ongoing criminal legal proceedings at enrolment or re-enrolment;